otas01/portfolio-website/README.md

 # Acknowledgements

 - I got a lot of initial advise from my first mentor, Sophie Wickham.
-She sent me links to very useful vidoes on Git and GitHub, AdobeXD, how to compresss images and sample Bootsrap websites.
+She sent me links to very useful videos on Git and GitHub, AdobeXD, how to compress images and sample Bootstrap websites.
 She was of immense help in starting off this project.
 - This project wouldn't be complete without critical input from my present mentor, Sunny Hebbar.
 He became my mentor in the middle of my project and took on the role seamlessly.
 He helped simplify my code in a number of areas and also is the inspiration behind this detailed ReadMe document.
 I also learned how to test for responsiveness of my website from him using Google Chrome developer tools